scrapy/scrapy/docs/topics/loaders.rst

 ====================================

 To use an Item Loader, you must first instantiate it.
-You can either instantiate it with an :ref:`item object <item-types>` or without one, in which case an instance of :class:`~scrapy.item.Item` is automatically created in the Item Loader ``__init__`` method using the :class:`~scrapy.item.Item` subclass specified in the :attr:`ItemLoader.default_item_class` attribute.
+You can either instantiate it with an :ref:`item object <topics-items>` or without one, in which case an instance of :class:`~scrapy.item.Item` is automatically created in the Item Loader ``__init__`` method using the :class:`~scrapy.item.Item` subclass specified in the :attr:`ItemLoader.default_item_class` attribute.